Karthik-bhogi/Python-Codes/README.md

    Find and display the total ticket cost for a group which had adults and children. <br>

 2. Write a python program that displays a message as follows for a given number: <br>
-   a.
-If it is a multiple of three, display "Zip" <br>
+   1. If it is a multiple of three, display "Zip" <br>
-   b.
-If it is a multiple of five, display "Zap". <br>
+   2. If it is a multiple of five, display "Zap". <br>
-   c.
-If it is a multiple of both three and five, display "Zoom". <br>
+   3. If it is a multiple of both three and five, display "Zoom". <br>
-   d.
-If it does not satisfy any of the above given conditions, display "Invalid". <br>
+   4. If it does not satisfy any of the above given conditions, display "Invalid". <br>

 3. Write a Python program to find the sum of digits of a given number. <br>
    E.g. Sum of number 123 will be 6 <br>